chmurson/icod2/README.md

 yarn dev
 ```

 Take note of the multiaddrs the server is listening on in the backend's standard output.
 It should look like `/ip4/127.0.0.1/tcp/8080/p2p/Qm...XnBs`.

-It can be configured if needed in `be/config.yaml` by creating `be/config.local.yaml`.
+The part `/ip4/127.0.0.1/tcp/8080` of the multiaddr is the address the backend is listening on, and it can be changed via `config.yaml`, ideally by creating `config.local.yaml`

+The last part of the multiaddr (`Qm...XnBs`) is the peer ID.
+A private key from which peer ID derives from is created - if it does not exist - and stored by default in `data/peer-id-private-key.json` (the path can be changed with `PEER_ID_FILE_PATH` env variable).

 Make sure the multiaddrs output by the backend is written into `/fe/.env.local` under the `VITE_BOOTSTRAP_MULTIADDRS` variable.